-The Stress Test, conducted by a board certified cardiologist, evaluates your heart under conditions of physical activity.
+The Stress Test, conducted by a board-certified cardiologist, evaluates your heart while performing physical activity.
 It analyzes the blood supply to the heart muscle and also provides information about the condition of your heart.
 Additionally, it can evaluate abnormalities of cardiac rhythm.
-Electrodes are placed on your chest and your ECG will be recorded while you’re at rest, then while walking on a treadmill at varying speeds and elevations, and then following exercise.
+Electrodes are placed on your chest and your ECG will be recorded while you’re at rest, then while walking on a treadmill at varying speeds and elevations and finally during exercise.
 Your blood pressure will also be monitored regularly during the test.

-The Transesophageal Echocardiogram is similar to the Signal-Averaged Echocardiogram described above, but instead you will be given a local anesthetic and will be sedated, but conscious.
+A Transesophageal Echocardiogram is performed by a board-certified cardiologist, where you will be given a local anesthetic and sedation, but you will be conscious.
 An ultrasound probe is passed through the mouth into the esophagus and an echocardiogram is obtained in this position.
 Since the probe is positioned directly next to the heart, certain parts of the heart can be much better imaged and evaluated than would a routine echocardiography.
-A board-certified cardiologist performs the test.

 Multiple Gated Acquisition (MUGA) Scans

-This noninvasive test is used to evaluate the pumping function of the lower chambers of the heart using small amounts of radioactive tracers.
-The tracer is injected into the vein and special cameras are used to detect the radiation released to produce computer-generated images of the beating heart.
+This noninvasive test is used to evaluate the pumping function of the heart using small amounts of radioactive tracers.
+The tracer is injected into the vein, and as it makes its way through the veins of the heart, releases a small amount of radiation, which allows unique gamma cameras to detect and follow the radiation released which then produces computer-generated images of the beating heart.
 This allows the doctor to monitor the pumping function of the heart.

 Holter Monitoring (Ambulatory ECG Monitoring)